Yogic Lifestyle/ Blog

 2. Splash water from the front, wetting the area beneath the navel.

-3. Pour the water from the back.
+3. Pour water from the back.

 5. Finally, take a bath all over.

-Half Bath / Dip bath:
+Half Bath / Dip Bath:

-Bath Mantra (Pitr Yajna) :
+Bath Mantra (Pitr Yajna):

 Pitr Purushe Bhyo Namah,